t0gun/aws-vpc-ec2-for-k8s/readme.md

 - Internet Gateway for public egress
 - Elastic IP and NAT Gateway for private egress
 - Public and private route tables with associations
-- Bastion security group: SSH from `allowed_ssh_cidrs`, egress on ports 80 and 443
 - Private security group: SSH only from bastion, intra-SG allowed, egress on ports 80 and 443
 - Bastion EC2 (Ubuntu 24.04) in the public subnet with a public IP and SSM agent via `user_data`
 - Four Debian 12 (Bookworm) EC2 instances in the private subnet with SSH access from the bastion only